FAIR Special Collections Guide

 • Does splitting one archive across institutions always mean separate Form 8283 filings?
 When the threshold rules are triggered, IRS instructions say separate Form 8283 filings are required for each donee.
 Donors should confirm the exact filing treatment with their CPA or tax counsel, especially if similar-item grouping issues are involved.

 • Can one appraisal cover a gift that goes to more than one donee?
 Sometimes, but only if the scope is built around the real split and the report can be matched cleanly to each donee package.
-In other cases, donors may need separate reports or clearly separated sections for different institutional gifts.
+Some files need separate reports or clearly separated sections for different institutional gifts.

 • What should be scoped first in a multi-donee archive gift?
-Start with the property map: what each institution is actually receiving, what stays together, what gets carved out, and whether books, photographs, manuscripts, or standout objects need separate treatment.
+Start with the property map: what each institution receives, what stays together, what gets carved out, and whether books, photographs, manuscripts, or standout objects need separate treatment.

 • Can one donee sign for the whole archive while the rest of the split is still being negotiated?
 That is risky.
 Each donee acknowledgment should match the property actually transferred to that institution, so the safer path is to keep each donee file separate until the split is stable.

 • Why do multi-donee archive gifts run into timing trouble?
-Because the appraisal, advisor review, and institutional signatures rarely move at the same speed.
+Because appraisal work, advisor review, and institutional signatures rarely move at the same speed.
 The donor has to manage multiple donee calendars, not just one appraisal deadline.

 • When should the appraiser see the donee split?
 Before the final report is signed.
 The appraiser should receive the near-final donee map, transfer terms, and exclusions while there is still time to align the report with the actual gifts.